dividat/playos/Readme.md

 For example: `nix build --arg buildInstaller false --arg buildBundle false` will only build the system toplevels and the preinstalled disk image.

+You can pass set the env variable `QUICK_BUILD=1` or append `--arg quickBuild true` to the nix-build argument list for a faster development build (lower compression).

 ## System Testing

 To test integrated portions of the PlayOS system, there are several options/levels available: